jarviscanada/jarvis_data_eng_akshay/core_java/grep/README.md

 2. If there are multiple instances of the exact same match, then instead of duplicating the lines, I would just show which line numbers they are from
 3. Make a GUI to run this app rather than having to run it though an IDE
+4. Better logging in case of exceptions.
+Rather than just printing to the terminal, log it properly.